Mark Green, MD

 Mark graduated (UK version of) summa cum laude in Neurobiology and then completed his medical degree at University College London.
 He came over to NYC for his Psychiatry residency then and Addictions fellowship (Payne Whitney Clinic, New York Presbyterian Hospital, Cornell Medical Center), and later conducted research in the neurobiology of addictions at Rockefeller University.
 He’s been on Faculty at Cornell (Asst.
 Prof), Vermont (Asst.
 Prof), and Harvard (Instructor) Medical Schools.
 He is dually boarded by the American Board of Psychiatry and Neurology in both general psychiatry and addictions.

 Since graduating in 1999, Mark has set up & run addiction treatment programs (NYC, Vermont), directed supreme evidence-based dual disorders programs, overhauled national addictions and pain programs (Kaiser Permanente, Colorado) and treated thousands of patients.

 Mark is an expert psychotherapist.
 He is trained in many modalities: psychoanalytic, cognitive behavioral, solution-focused, motivational, hypnosis, and others.
 He’s currently receiving training in Accelerated Experiential Dynamic Psychotherapy.
 Dr. Green’s therapy approach is relational, pragmatic, structured, direct, and emotionally vivid.

 He is an expert psychopharmacologist, remaining cutting edge without taking undue risks with you, using what’s tried and tested, and imaginatively minimizing side effects.
 He often helps people get off med cocktails they’ve been stuck on for years.
 He sees medications as facilitating psychotherapeutic change.

-He has written some articles in neurobiology, psychiatry and addictions, and lectured at major conferences nationwide.
+He has written many articles in neurobiology, psychiatry and addictions, and lectured at major conferences nationwide.

 Drew Welch, RN